An Aligned Orbit for the Young Planet V1298 Tau b: Introduction

 By measuring exoplanet obliquities for systems of varying ages it may be possible to determine when spin-orbit misalignments typically arise, which in turn can help to determine the dominant mechanism(s) producing misalignments.
 If misalignments are predominantly generated by disk tilting, then misaligned orbits should be seen for planets of all ages.
 If, on the other hand, misalignments are typically generated by slower mechanisms like secular chaos or the Kozai-Lidov mechanism, then misaligned orbits should begin to appear at ages of order hundreds of Myr.
 Planet-planet scattering should operate on intermediate timescales of tens of Myr.
 Obliquity measurements for young exoplanets are particularly intriguing as those systems should more closely reflect the initial conditions of a given planetary system.
 In particular, some planets which start off misaligned may become realigned over time due to tidal interactions with the host star \citep{Albrecht12}.

 Here we report on the obliquity of V1298 Tau~b (aka EPIC 210818897~b or K2-309~b), a moderately-irradiated (24 day period), Jupiter-sized exoplanet transiting a young solar analog with an age of 20--30 Myr \citep{David19}.
-The planet is one of at least four transiting planets in the system \citep{David19b}.
+The planet is one of at least four transiting planets in the system \citep{David19b}, and \cite{SuarezMascareno21} recently measured a mass of 0.64 \mj\ for this planet.
 Given the presence of multiple transiting planets, a low mutual inclination between the planets is implied, but there is no requirement that the stellar spin axis is aligned with the orbital angular momentum vectors of the planets.

 Our analysis is based on contemporaneous high-resolution time-series spectroscopy acquired with the Keck/HIRES, LBT/PEPSI, and FLWO/TRES spectrographs, covering a single transit event.
 We also include transit photometry from the \textit{K2} mission and \textit{Spitzer} Space telescope to accurately constrain the planet's ephemeris and other transit parameters.
 We use both the Rossiter-McLaughlin (RM) and Doppler Tomography (DT) techniques to attempt to infer the obliquity of V1298 Tau b.